GVCUTV/mapReduce/README.md

    ./mapreduce --mode=master --config=config.yaml --input=input
    ```

+3. **Processing Steps**

    The master:
     - Reads the config and input file.
+    - Computes input data ranges for the reducers.
-    - Assigns mappers and reducers roles.
+    - Assigns mappers and reducers roles, while advertising reducer ranges to mappers, and mappers total count to reducers.
     - Distributes input data chunks to the mappers.
     - Once done, the master exits.

-3. **Processing Steps**
+   The mappers:
-    - Mappers send integers to reducers based on the reducers’ assigned intervals.
+    - Send integers to reducers based on the reducers’ assigned intervals.
-    - Each mapper notifies reducers when it’s done.
+    - Notify every reducer when they've done.

-    - Once all mappers are done, each reducer sorts its received data and writes it to a file named like `reducer__XXXXX_output.txt` (depending on the reducer’s port number).
+   The reducers:
+    - Wait for all mappers to finish sending data.
+    - Sort the received data.
+    - Write data to output files.

 ## Output Files

-Each reducer produces its own sorted output file.
+Each reducer produces its own sorted output file, marking it with its port number.
 For example:
-- `reducer__50052_output.txt`
-- `reducer__50054_output.txt`
+- `reducer__XXXXX_output.txt`

 These files contain the sorted integers that the reducer processed.

 ## Cleanup

 To stop the workers, press `Ctrl+C` in their respective terminals.
-You can remove or inspect the output files as needed.

 ## Notes

 - The master does not produce a single merged file; each reducer’s output file contains a portion of the sorted data.
 - Adjust `config.yaml` and `input` file as necessary for your use case.
 - Ensure all workers are running before starting the master.
+- For subsequent runs, workers can keep running; only the master needs to be started every time.